lamini-ai/lamini-examples/05_data_pipeline/README.md

 ## Overview

 The pipeline is defined in the `QuestionAnswerPipeline` class.
-A pipeline is a series of `Node` defined as subclasses of `GenerationNode`.
+A pipeline is a series of stages.
+Each stage accepts an `AsyncGenerator` and produces another `AsyncGenerator`.
-The output of a `Node` is passed to the next one as input, as shown in the `forward()` function below.
+This is shown in the `forward()` function below.

 https://github.com/lamini-ai/lamini-examples/blob/70accea931ce666e3d1ca0b1609a745f085a7b70/05_data_pipeline/generate_data.py#L19-L33